6.6 Social inclusion through education and training

 - the inclusion of disadvantaged regions.

-(For more information, please see sub-chapter 4.3.
+(For more information, see 4.3.
 Strategy for the Social Inclusion of Young People.)

 Children and pupils in need of special support

-- children/pupils with special educational needs (for example, children/pupils with physical a disability),
+- children/pupils with special educational needs such as children/pupils with physical disability,

 - children/pupils with social, learning and behavioural difficulties,

-- disadvantaged children/pupils and those with multiple disadvantages.
+- disadvantaged children/pupils and those with multiple disadvantages and

 Some other institutions and professionals provide services for children/pupils with special educational needs: